tensorflow/probability/tensorflow_probability/g3doc/api_docs/python/tfp/optimizer/linesearch/hager_zhang.md

 * <b>`curvature_param`</b>: Positive scalar `Tensor` of real dtype.
 Bounded above by `1.`.
 Corresponds to 'sigma' in the terminology of [Hager and Zhang (2006)][2].
+* <b>`step_size_shrink_param`</b>: Positive scalar `Tensor` of real dtype.
+Bounded above by `1`.
+If the supplied step size is too big (i.e. either the objective value or the gradient at that point is infinite), this factor is used to shrink the step size until it is finite.
+* <b>`max_iterations`</b>: Positive scalar `Tensor` of integral dtype or None.
+The maximum number of iterations to perform in the line search.
+The number of iterations used to bracket the minimum are also counted against this parameter.
 * <b>`name`</b>: (Optional) Python str.
 The name prefixed to the ops created by this function.
 If not supplied, the default name 'hager_zhang' is used.